Skip to main content

 Footpath leading from outdoor group camp to the south shore picnic and beach area.
 Some steps along the way.

-Easy trail with some grades.
-Follows atop a terminal moraine, adjacent to glacial "kettles" and marsh areas.
+A fairly flat trail with some grades.
+Follows atop a terminal moraine, adjacent to glacial "kettles" and marsh areas and crosses County Highway DL.

 Gently ascending moderate walking trail enters the sublimely spectacular hushed narrow gorge with moss and ferns and a small stream in the bottom of the glen.
 Visitors must stay on the trail to protect unique and endangered species in this State Natural Area.
 No food, drink or pets.